beelerpayton/FracScatt/docs/source/functions.rst

 .. py:function:: abs2shape_SD(coating, absorption, wavelength, dpg, sigma_g, [abs_error=0.0, mode='MtotMbc', r_monomer=20, asDict=True, ReturnPlot=True])

-   Black carbon volume-equivalent lognormal size distribution, coating amount, and MAC\ :sub:`BC` are input and morpholgy is inferred using the procedure outlined `above <https://pyBCabs.readthedocs.io/en/latest/functions.html#theory>`_.
-The particle mass is determined assuming the density of black carbon is 1.8 g/cm\ :sup:`3`.
+   Black carbon mass-equivalent lognormal size distribution, coating amount, and MAC\ :sub:`BC` are input and morpholgy is inferred using the procedure outlined `above <https://pyBCabs.readthedocs.io/en/latest/functions.html#theory>`_.
+The particle mass is used to infer the number of monomers, assuming the density of black carbon is 1.8 g/cm\ :sup:`3`.

    **Parameters**